Latest News

 China will continue to lead the world in clean energy production through 2060 and its share will increase from 21% to 26%.

-China's energy emissions footprint will also change dramatically in the next few years, as its energy mix changes.
+China's energy mix is expected to change dramatically in the next few years, and so will its footprint.

 According to DNV data, China is expected to emit around 13,2 gigatons CO2 in 2025.
 This is about 34% of the global fossil fuel emission.

 China's fossil-fuel emissions will be around 2,5 gigatons by 2060.
 This is 17% of global total.
-It shows that China's impending shift in power mix will have an impact not only on the country's producers, but global pollution trends as well.
+It shows that China's power mix change in the future will have an impact on global pollution trends as well as the energy producers within the country.

 These are the opinions of the columnist, an author for.